RabenRabo/SkyrimSE_CustomRace_Armor/README.txt

 The RaceSettings folder contains JSON files with patching settings for specific races.
 NOTE: this software only creates an ESP plugin file, NOT actual meshes (NIF files) which are referenced in said ESP.

+SOURCE
+Sources for this software are published at https://github.com/RabenRabo/SkyrimSE_CustomRace_Armor

 LICENSES